eebasso/WarpX/Docs/source/usage/parameters.rst

 .. note::

-   WarpX's input paramters are read via AMReX's `ParmParse <https://amrex-codes.github.io/amrex/docs_html/Basics.html#parmparse>`__.
+   WarpX's input parameters are read via AMReX's `ParmParse <https://amrex-codes.github.io/amrex/docs_html/Basics.html#parmparse>`__.

 .. note::

    The AMReX parser (see :ref:`running-cpp-parameters-parser`) is used for the right-hand side of all input parameters that consist of one or more integers or floats.
-Expressions like ``<species_name>.density_max = "0.1+2.3"`` and expressions that include user-defined constants are accepted.
+Expressions like :in:`<species_name>.density_max = "0.1+2.3"` and expressions that include user-defined constants are accepted.

 .. _running-cpp-parameters-parser: